How to offset carbon emissions: a step-by-step guide

 Carbon offsets refer to actions or projects that reduce carbon elsewhere.

-Carbon credits are the certified units representing these reductions - typically one ton of CO₂ per credit.
+Carbon credits are the certified units representing these reductions – typically one tonne of CO₂ per credit.
 Credits can be purchased and retired to balance your own emissions footprint.

 What are the benefits of carbon offsetting?

-• Can lead to competitive differentiation in your industry
+• Achieve a competitive differentiation in your industry